-Rather, a community’s vitality is primarily its spiritual strength and its capacity for purposeful mission.
+A community’s vitality is primarily its spiritual strength and its capacity for purposeful mission.
 Congregational vitality is evident in a worshiping community when its structural systems, finances and discipleship practices are aligned in such a way that the community is actively engaged in the mission of God in their local community and the world, and they are powerfully focused on growing as disciples in the way of Jesus Christ.
 Faith comes alive when we boldly engage God’s mission and share the hope we have in Christ.

 We propose that there are seven marks to help you determine your current level of vitality — and then various processes for self-assessment, discernment and renewed commitment to the habits that foster an energetic engagement with the Spirit’s work in the world.

-Here are the seven marks:
+Here are the 7 marks:

 - A commitment to forming disciples over every member’s lifetime.
 This leads first to personal transformation, as people put on the heart of Christ, and then to social transformation, as people joyfully go forth into the community and tackle the issues facing today’s culture.

 - Embracing the call to evangelism.
 We show forth the love of Christ by our actions and our lives even more than by our words.
 Our relationships are genuine and caring.
 People know we are Christians by our love.